frlc/frlc/README.md

 ### ✨&nbsp; About Me

-I am a Software Test Engineer with emphasis on automation.
+I am a SDET with emphasis on automation.
 9+ years of experience.

 # Security News
 <!-- BLOG-POST-LIST:START -->